utsav2601/JQplot/README.md

 jquery.html uses the accordion ui for collapsible content.
-According then replots the graph depending upon the index of the <h3> tag selected.
+Accordion then replots the graph depending upon the index of the <h3> tag selected.

 Please feel to try !